sitecues/sitecues-js/readme.md

 It is required that **Node** and **NPM** be installed on your machine.
 Check [http://nodejs.org](http://nodejs.org/download/) to get the needed binaries for you system.

+Execute `make deps` to set up all the NPM dependencies.

 Execute `make clean` to prepare for the build.

-Execute `make` to set up all the NPM dependencies.

 Execute `make build` to launch the build process.

 Execute `make run` to launch the server for interaction.

+It is also possible to execute just `make` & the full command `make deps clean build run` will be executed automatically. _It is still possible to pass in the flags.
+They will just work as expected._

 ## `make build` flags: